Stock Number: 65095

 Stock Number: 10311

 Larger form of rabbit foot fern.
 Leaves are larger and heavier than the Davallia trichomanoides.
 Eventually makes a good basket.
-This may take a longer time to ship, because it is not too common.
-Inquire.
+This may take a longer time to prepare to ship as a very slow growing seasonal species.

 Stock Number: 10321